A series of strong earthquakes, park, Vinismaoula, Colombia - ExBulletin

 A series of strong earthquakes, park, Vinismaoula, Colombia

-A joint video of Cabimas, Venezuela, shows workers in a restaurant quickly leaving the building when the area of the area struck on September 24, 2025.

-Caracas, Venezuela – a series of strong earthquakes shook parts of Venezuela and Colombia in South America on Wednesday and Thursday, sending residents fleeing homes and companies because of fears that shaking could cause structures in collapse.
+A series of strong earthquakes shook parts of Venezuela and Colombia in South America on Wednesday and Thursday, which sent residents fleeing homes and companies due to fears that shaking could cause structures.

 Tens of thousands of people across the region have reported their feeling of shaking, including in the Venezuelan capital in Caracas.